skadistats/Tarrasque/docs/source/hero.rst

       However, this is still a useful property for tracking illusion creation chains

+   .. attribute:: abilities

+      A list of the hero's abilities.
+See :class:`BaseAbility`.
+Note that abilities that have not been learnt, in addition to "stats" will show up here.

 .. rubric:: Footnotes

 .. [#f1] The term replicating is a misnomer, as the replicating_hero property